paulfioravanti/presentations/hand_coded/hand_coded.md

 # **GRIND** :punch:

 ^
-It's tough to discipline yourself to practice typing every day until you become more efficient than with your old habits, and make no mistake, it's a grind.<br />
+It's tough to discipline yourself to practice typing every day until you become more efficient than with your old habits.<br />
+And make no mistake, it is a grind.<br />
 But any short term productivity hits or annoyances are so far outweighed by...

 ---